mozilla/mozillaclubs/designresources/website_templates_mozilla_clubs/README.md

 # [Mozilla Clubs Website Template](https://github.com/mozilla/mozillaclubs/tree/master/designresources/website_templates_mozilla_clubs)

+Mozilla Clubs Website Templates are three websites based on the theme [Freelancer](http://startbootstrap.com/template-overviews/freelancer/) for [Bootstrap](http://getbootstrap.com/) created by [Start Bootstrap](http://startbootstrap.com/) and edited by [Edoardo Viola](http://www.violaedoardo.com).

+In this folder you wil find

+- [Template A]
+- [Template B]
+- [And template B without form]

-The Mozilla Clubs Website Template is a one page website for the Mozilla Clubs based from the theme [Freelancer](http://startbootstrap.com/template-overviews/freelancer/) for [Bootstrap](http://getbootstrap.com/) created by [Start Bootstrap](http://startbootstrap.com/) and edited by [Edoardo Viola](http://www.violaedoardo.com).
-This theme features several content sections, a responsive portfolio grid with hover effects, full page portfolio item modals, and a working PHP contact form.
+These themes features several content sections, a responsive portfolio grid with hover effects, full page portfolio item modals, and a working PHP contact form.

 ## Getting Started

-To begin using this template, choose one of the following options to get started:
+To begin using thes templates:
+  1. Open the folder that contains the folder of your preference and choose one of these two options:
     * Clone the repo: `git clone https://github.com/mozilla/mozillaclubs.git`
     * Fork the repo
+  2. Edit the template, add your clubs logo, your logo, description, etc.
+  3. Video with further instructions to come.

 ## Bugs and Issues

 Have a bug or an issue with this template?
 [Open a new issue](https://github.com/mozilla/mozillaclubs/issues) here on GitHub using the Website Template label.